-State denies Lakeville Highway barrier
+State denies request for Lakeville Highway barrier

 The infamous Lakeville Highway that connects Petaluma to Highway 37 is primed for long-awaited safety improvements this year, but a median barrier will not be one of them.